 8.4 Tips for making beef broccoli in a slow cooker?

-For slow cooking, sear the beef and sauté aromatics first, then combine with broccoli and sauce in the slow cooker.
-Cook on low for 4-6 hours, and add broccoli 30 minutes before serving to keep it fresh.
+Sear the beef and sauté garlic/ginger first, then toss everything in the slow cooker.
+Cook on low for 4–6 hours, add broccoli in the last 30 minutes so it stays fresh.

 8.5 How can I substitute gluten-free ingredients in this recipe?